emrgnt-cmplxty/fermi/docs/0.old/videos/live-app-review.md

   allowfullscreen>
 </iframe>

 > **How can we upgrade a web game into a blockchain app with NFT minting and transfers by adding only ~30 lines of code?
-Axion API Server will help here.**
+Fermi API Server will help here.**

 ## Ep. # 18 - Gas Cost Profiling {#ep--18---gas-cost-profiling}